Sabine Baring-Gould: Literature

 Baring-Gould wrote many novels, including The Broom-Squire set in the Devil's Punch Bowl (1896), Mehalah: a story of the salt marshes (1880), Guavas the Tinner (1897), the 16-volume The Lives of the Saints, and the biography of the eccentric poet-vicar of Morwenstow, Robert Stephen Hawker.
 He also published nearly 200 short stories in assorted magazines and periodicals.
 Many of these short stories were collected together and republished as anthologies, such as his Book of Ghosts (1904), Dartmoor Idyllys (1896), and In a Quiet Village (1900).
 His folkloric studies resulted in The Book of Were-Wolves (1865), one of the most frequently cited studies of lycanthropy.
-He habitually wrote while standing, and his desk can be seen in the manor.
+He habitually wrote while standing, and his standing desk can be seen in the manor.

 One of his most enduringly popular works was Curious Myths of the Middle Ages, first published in two parts during 1866 and 1868, and republished in many other editions since then.
 "Each of the book's twenty-four chapters deals with a particular medieval superstition and its variants and antecedents," writes critic Steven J. Mariconda.
 H. P. Lovecraft termed it "that curious body of medieval lore which the late Mr. Baring-Gould so effectively assembled in book form."

 He wrote much about the West Country: his works of this topic include: